Chess title

 A chess title is a title regulated by a chess governing body and bestowed upon players based on their performance and rank.
-Such titles are usually granted for life.
-The international chess governing body FIDE grants several titles, the most prestigious of which is Grandmaster; many national chess federations also grant titles such as "National Master".
+Such titles are usually granted for life, though they may be revoked.
+The international chess governing body FIDE grants several titles, the most prestigious of which is Grandmaster; many national chess federations also grant titles such as National Master.
 More broadly, the term "master" can refer to any highly skilled chess player.

 Over-the-board chess

 In general, a chess master is a player of such skill that they can usually beat most amateurs.
 Among chess players, the term is often abbreviated to master.

 The establishment of the world chess body, Fédération Internationale des Échecs (FIDE), saw the creation of titles superior to the "national master" titles.
 In 1950, FIDE created the titles "Grandmaster" and "International Master", the requirements for which were increasingly formalized over the years.
 In 1978, FIDE created the lesser title of "FIDE Master".